 Florida has a law that provides additional penalties for crimes committed during a declared emergency, such as a hurricane.
-Yet there are people who will stay in harm's way just for the opportunity to rob stores.
+Yet some people will stay in harm’s way just for the opportunity to rob stores.

 If you have to steal tennis shoes during a major hurricane, perhaps your life choices aren’t in proper order.

 Hurricane Irma Aftermath

 A few things always happen to me after a hurricane passes through.

 1: Cleaning Up the Debris

 The aftermath of Hurricane Irma wasn’t any different.
 From just our front yard, we have 27 bags of small branches.
 On top of that, we have many larger branches that stack about five or six feet high and about ten to twelve yards wide.

 That’s not counting the large branches still in our backyard because we can’t get them through the gate until we can get a chainsaw.
 That stack is more than double the size in the front yard.